 The Oregon State University - Cascades Advocacy and Advisory Board is the principal volunteer leadership organization for the campus.
-Board membership provides an opportunity for alumni, friends and community members to deepen their engagement with OSU-Cascades, and for the leadership of OSU-Cascades to gain advice and support.
+Board membership provides an opportunity for alumni, friends and community members to deepen their engagement with OSU-Cascades, and for the Vice President of OSU-Cascades to gain advice and support.
 Members of the Board use their knowledge, networks, influence and affluence to advance OSU-Cascades' goals and help ensure the campus's future success.
 The Board promotes a positive image for OSU-Cascades, its students, alumni and business partners throughout the region, state and nation.

 For media inquiries contact Christine Coffin, Director of Communications at 541-322-3152.

 Branch Manager and Registered Investment Advisor, Raymond James Financial Services